SlimeVR/SlimeVR-Server/README.md

 Please refer to the [LICENSE-MIT] and [LICENSE-APACHE] files if you are at any point uncertain what the exact requirements are.

+## Trademark and Logo use
+**SlimeVR is a trademark or a registered trademark of SlimeVR B.V.
+Usage of SlimeVR software, hardware, or other intellectual property in this or other repositories does not grant you the right to use SlimeVR trademark as your own.**

+**SlimeVR logo is copyright of SlimeVR B.V.**

+For more information on both, please refer to [TRADEMARK.md].

 ## Contributions
 Any contributions submitted for inclusion in this repository will be dual-licensed under
 either: